jonnyschindler/tocify/interests.md

 neural data science
 computational neuroscience
 neural computation
-sleep and memory
 memory consolidation
 consciousness

 ## narrative
-I'm a PhD student broadly researching signatures of sleep-related memory consolidation, consciousness, intra-region/inter-region/inter-brain oscillatory coherence and coupling, and cognition in human electrophysiology data, namely scalp/intracranial eeg as well as acute neuropixels in humans.
+I'm a PhD student in the lab of Dr. Bradley Voytek broadly researching signatures of sleep-related memory replay and consolidation, consciousness, intra-region/inter-region/inter-brain oscillatory and aperiodic coherence and coupling, and cognition in human electrophysiology data, namely scalp/intracranial eeg as well as acute neuropixels in humans.
+I'm interested in translational applications of electrophysiological mechanisms.
 I aim to learn a broad range of theories, approaches, findings, and methods to help me construct my thesis resesarch project.